dokku/dokku-memcached/README.md

 dokku memcached:app-links <app>
 ```

-List all memcached services that are linked to the 'playground' app.
+List all memcached services that are linked to the `playground` app.

 ```shell
 dokku memcached:app-links playground